wasps tending to their nest

 • Removing from wall cavities or hard-to-access roof areas, don’t risk a severe injury through falling.
 Always contact a professional removal service for nests in hard-to-reach locations.

-• Never try to use fire to destroy a nest; the material wasps use to create their nest is highly flammable, and this could lead to a fire risk.
+• Never try to use fire to destroy a nest; the material wasps used to create their nest is highly flammable, which could lead to a fire risk.

 • Avoid using light to illuminate the nest.
 This will agitate the inhabitants and warn them of your approach.